 While power naps during the day can help, it could also affect your nighttime sleep.
 If this is the case, you should resist taking naps.

 If you are having trouble initiating sleep or achieving a good quality sleep, you might be suffering from a sleep disorder or breathing issues.
-The good news is, you can access our sleep telemedicine services online.
+The good news is, you can access our online.
 Through a video consultation with our qualified physician, you can get a complete medical evaluation without leaving the comfort of your home.
 Read more about the benefits of sleep telemedicine in this article.

-Since there are many types of sleep disorders and the treatment for each vary, a home sleep study online is a crucial part of the diagnosis and treatment.
+Since there are many types of sleep disorders and the treatment for each vary, a home is a crucial part of the diagnosis and treatment.
 Through this online service, patients can conveniently take the sleep test themselves.
 We can mail you the equipment needed as well as the instructions on how to do the test.
 After the test, you can send the equipment back, email the results, and you can receive the interpretation and analysis of the findings in two short days.

 Our board-certified sleep and respiratory physician, Dr. Bhar, believes that high-quality care only comes from a trustful and compassionate physician-patient environment.
 To keep your best interests at heart, we provide patient-orientated care.